Wagering Guide

 U

-Underlay: A horse going off at lower odds than it appears to warrant, based on past performances and other available information.
+Underlay: A horse going off at lower odds than its past performances appear to warrant.

 V